 NOTE 2 – A dataset may have multiple distribution information.

-NOTE 3 – This information may include the distribute format of dataset, type of dataset (structured, semi-structured, unstructured), access information including URL or user’s guide, size of dataset, sample data for user’s preview, and data rights.
+NOTE 3 – This information may include the distribute format of dataset, type of dataset (structured, semi-structured, unstructured), access information including data API, user’s guide or its URL, size of dataset, sample data for user’s preview, and data rights.

 keywords representing dataset;